cyncly-engineering/docs-ideal-spaces/docs/Datadog/datadog in LMFR prod.md

 ## Upcoming tasks

 1. Alerting on what matters
+    a. send alert when a particular issue occured x times in a specific timeframe.

 1. Investigating performance issues
 1. Scaling events & alerts